thilinamb/synopsis/README.md

 3. Deploy the empty graph.
 Run the following command from the node designated as the deployer node.
 `> ./granules-start -c ../config/ResourceConfig.txt -t synopsis.client.persistence.LoadStateFromDiskDeployer path_to_pstat_file`
 For instance: `> ./granules-start -c ../config/ResourceConfig.txt -t synopsis.client.persistence.LoadStateFromDiskDeployer ~/1512959167339.pstat`

+## Configuring logging
+We mainly use Apache Log4j for logging.
+You can tune the logging by editing the `lib/log4j.properties` file.
+Matthew has used default Java logging in his code which can be configured using `lib/logging.properties` file.